AdobeDocs/experience-platform.en/help/destinations/destination-sdk/destination-publish-api.md

 ## Next steps

-After reading this document, you now know how to configure your destination using the `/authoring/destinations/publish` API endpoint.
-Read [how to use Destination SDK to configure your destination](./configure-destination-instructions.md) to understand where this step fits into the process of configuring your destination.
+After reading this document, you now know how to submit a publish request for your destination.
+The Adobe Experience Platform team will review your publish request and get back to you.